 Currently, the properties proposed to be rezoned to MU-II are zoned CO or CR.
+The properties proposed to be rezoned to MU-III are currently zoned CR.
 The proposed zone change, which is described below in detail, helps to implement the recommendations in the adopted HNA.
 For example, the MU-II zone allows multifamily housing outright without lot size requirements, which lowers barriers to multifamily housing development relative to the requirements of the CO and CR zones.